beryann/My-Mercury-Tutorials-Examples/README.md

 I am not an expert in Github and more expert than me will be kind enough not to blame me too much for the presentation of these documents.
 Their help will be greatly appreciated if necessary.
 In any case, help yourself and I hope you will like my contribution and help you!
 You can follow the order of the examples with 100, 101, etc corresponding to the original tutorials.
-Note: The following tutorials from 440 to 521 (translate, MIDI, and OSC are not covered here.)
+Note: The following tutorials from 440 to 521 (translate, MIDI, and OSC), 701 ("Samples Github") are not covered here.